NUZAT-TABASSUM/gcp-devops-project/README.md

 # Docker Flask Application

-- This application is written in pPython
+- This application is written in Python
 - It shall be deployed on GKE